redips/Stack/docs/cookbook/admin_panel/page_titles.md

                 # We need to reuse the same template as 'sylius_admin.common.index.content.header.title_block'
                 template: '@SyliusBootstrapAdminUi/shared/crud/common/content/header/title_block/title.html.twig'
                 configuration:
-                    subheader: app.ui.managing_your_speakers # you also need add this key on your translations.
+                    subheader: app.ui.managing_your_speakers # you also need to add this key to your translations
 ```